Regularity and tailored regularization of Deep Neural Networks, with application to parametric PDEs in uncertainty quantification: Technical proofs

 where we substituted $i' = |\bsu| - i$ and used the symmetry of the binomial coefficient and the recursive definition of $\bbB_{|\bsu|,\lambda}$ in \eqref{eq:Bn}.
 In the second equality above we used \eqref{eq:comb} to obtain

 Hence we conclude that

 which proves the induction step for \eqref{eq:A2-per}.
 This completes the induction proof.

-If \eqref{eq:A1-per} is replaced by an inequality $\le$\,, then it is easy to see from the proof that we can replace the induction hypothesis also by an inequality $\le$ and this will lead to an inequality $\le$ in the final result \eqref{eq:A2-per}. \end{proof}
+If the equality in \eqref{eq:A1-per} is replaced by an inequality $\le$\,, then it is easy to see from the proof that this will lead to an inequality $\le$ in the final result \eqref{eq:A2-per}. \end{proof}

 \begin{proofof}{Theorem~\ref{thm:der}(b)} The proof for the periodic case is more complicated, hence it is helpful as a preparation step to first consider the case with no hidden layer

 where $d_0 = s$.
 For $\bsnu\ne\bszero$ and any index $p$, we may differentiate with respect to a single variable $y_j$ multiple times but all cross derivatives vanish: